THARAGAY ASSESSMENT SERVICE

-When a potential client contacts an addiction treatment service, an assessment process begins.
-The two most fundamental issues in assessment are determining the most appropriate treatment alternatives, and developing a plan of care that is consistent with the client’s particular needs and preferences.
+The two most fundamental issues in assessment are determining the most appropriate treatment option and developing a plan of care that is consistent with the client’s particular needs and preferences.
 After a thorough assessment, we can offer guidance and a recommended treatment plan.
 This might entail referral to appropriate psychologists, psychiatrists and/or other experienced professionals.
 We can also assist in arranging a detox where necessary, as well as a period of residential treatment where extra support is needed.
 Lastly, we can also help family or significant others to confront a loved one, where a substance abuse problem exists but the abuser is unwilling or unable to accept it.